Aidan: Hey, you know—there's a better way to do this. Josh: Do what, be a better monster? No thank you.

 Sliding Scale of Comedy and Horror: While most character fantasies involving bodily harm to their enemies are inherently funny, it is simultaneously sad, and appalling that Danny made some level of his fiance's consciousness want to see Aidan tearing at the guy's throat.

 It's even a little bit cute that Sally imagines that Aidan thinks of her as "their girl."

-Sliding Scale Of Vampire Friendliness - In the lower middle.
+Sliding Scale of Vampire Friendliness - In the lower middle.
 It's possible to be good... but it's like going off a hard drug while it walks around you.
-Aidan talkes about it a bit in season two and the show continues to emphasize the comparision to drugs: feeding 'live' is fairly euphoric and stopping cold turkey is... bad.
+Aidan talks about it a bit in season two and the show continues to emphasize the comparison to drugs: feeding 'live' is fairly euphoric and stopping cold turkey is extremely dangerous.

 This Was His True Form: Inverted.
 When Aidan shoots Connor while he's a human, he reverts to his werewolf form in death.

 Tomato Surprise: There was never any Reaper.
 It was Sally all along who was killing the other ghosts.